- He is the co-winner of a contest conducted by his radio network

 Michael Christian, along with Mel Greig, were suspended after the December 2012 prank in which they called a nurse at King Edward VII's Hospital pretending to be Queen Elizabeth and Prince Charles to gain information about the condition of Catherine, Duchess of Cambridge.

-The nurse who transferred the call through to the ward, Jacintha Saldanha, was later found dead after apparently committing suicide.
+After the pair played the prank on air, the nurse who transferred the call through to the ward, Jacintha Saldanha, committed suicide.

-The two DJs were taken off the air.
-And the network, Southern Cross Austereo, suspended all prank calls, pulled advertising and ordered a comprehensive review of relevant policies and process.
+Southern Cross Austereo suspended all prank calls, pulled advertising and ordered a comprehensive review of relevant policies and process.

 Greig and Christian apologized in interviews with the Australian TV shows "A Current Affair" and "Today Tonight."